Bio-SWC-BNE/2018-10-08-GriffithUni-Python/index.md

 </iframe>
 {% endif %}

-<h3>This class is now fully booked.
-To be notified about our next class, <a href='http://goo.gl/forms/OzcK6M9XOeN8ifr52'>please complete this form<a>.</h3>
+This class is now fully booked.
+To be notified about our next class, <a href="http://goo.gl/forms/OzcK6M9XOeN8ifr52">please complete this form</a>.

 {% comment %}
 <h4>This is the workshop template.
 Delete these lines and use it to customize your own website.